IBM Cloud Docs

 3. Create a new formation.

-• instance-name: name of the formation.
+• instance-name: Name of the instance.
 For example, watsonx.data-abc.

 • lakehouse: watsonx.data service